divyanshu26/geolocation/README.md

 Once google maps API is successful you will get a submit button.
 Click it to save your address on Django webservice.
+Here I am selecting first address out of several returned by the API.It can be changed as per requirement.

-#### Put your Google Maps API key in variable mapsAPIKey is geolocation.html file
+#### Put your Google Maps API key in variable mapsAPIKey in geolocation.html file
 #### Right now validation for empty input field is not provided.
 ## Run Locally